 True to its name, a business name generator provides you quick, random name suggestions.
 Yet that’s as far as it goes, which leaves you with unending guesswork in trying to pick the perfect name.

-The truth is that a great company name doesn’t appear simply because you’ve used a business name generator.
+The truth is that a great company name doesn’t appear simply because you’ve used a clever name generator.

 Stay Out of Court: Good Business Names are Legally Protected